 Military demand for head-wearable displays is currently being met with microdisplay technologies that we believe to be inferior to our OLED-on-silicon products.
 The new generation of soldiers will be highly mobile, and will often need to carry highly computerized communications and surveillance equipment.
 To enable interaction with the digital battlespace, rugged, yet lightweight and energy efficient technology is required.
 Currently available microdisplay technologies do not meet the requirements for low power, hands-free, day and night-viewable displays.
 Our OLED microdisplays demonstrate performance characteristics important to military and other demanding commercial and industrial applications including high brightness and resolution, wide dimming range, wider temperature operating ranges, shock and vibration resistance and insensitivity to high G-forces.
 The image does not suffer from flicker or color breakup in vibrating environments, and the microdisplay's wide viewing angle allows ease of viewing for long periods of time.
-The OLED's very low power consumption reduces battery weight and increases allowed mission length Our high brightness SXGA display, under development, is expected to provide luminance levels in excess of 30,000 Cd//m2, will have a number of imbedded control features, and is expected to use a small fraction of the power required for LCDs (liquid crystal displays) or CRTs (cathode ray tubes) run at similar luminance levels, and will permit the use of more compact optical systems.
-Properly implemented, we believe that head-mounted systems incorporating our microdisplays will increase effectiveness by allowing handsfree operation and increasing situational awareness with enough brightness to be used in daylight, yet controllable for nighttime light security.
+The OLED's very low power consumption reduces battery weight and increases allowed mission length.
+Properly implemented, we believe that head-mounted systems incorporating our microdisplays will increase effectiveness by allowing hands-free operation and increasing situational awareness with enough brightness to be used in daylight, yet controllable for nighttime light security.
 The OLED's wide temperature range is especially of interest for military applications because the display can turn on instantly at temperatures far below freezing and can operate at very high temperatures in desert conditions.

-Our OLED microdisplays were selected for several aircraft vehicles and soldier applications, including the US Army Land Warrior 1.0 and 2.0 programs, and Stryker Interoperative, and the US Air Force Joint Strike Fighter and Lil Hal Digital Kneeboard, among others.
+Our OLED microdisplays were selected for several aircraft and soldier applications, including the US Army Land Warrior 1.0 and 2.0 programs, and Stryker Interoperative, and the US Air Force Joint Strike Fighter and Lil Hal Digital Kneeboard, among others.
 Land Warrior, a core program in the Army's drive to digitize the battlefield, is an integrated digital system that incorporates computerized communication, navigation, targeting and protection systems for use by the twenty-first century infantry soldier.
 Kaiser Electro-Optics, a Rockwell Collins company and the principal contractor for the US Army's Land Warrior HMD system, and eMagin will apply their respective expertise in HMD and imaging technology to develop rugged, yet lightweight and energy efficient products meeting the requirements of tomorrow's soldier.
 The US Army expects to initially equip more than 40,000 soldiers with the Land Warrior system.
 The current overall redesign of the Land Warrior system by General Dynamics and Rockwell Collins has delayed increased volume use of displays beyond small quantities for that program until a future date to be determined.
 Our display is also used in Kaiser Electro-Optics, Inc.'s commercially available ProView S035 Monocular HMD.
 Night Vision Equipment Corporation's HelmetIR-50TM, a lightweight, military helmet mounted thermal imager, which provides hands-free operation and allows viewers to see through total darkness, battlefield obscurants, and even foliage, is the first OLED-equipped product to be listed on the US Government's GSA schedule.
-The US Air Force has selected our OLED microdisplay technology for incorporation into the Strike Helmet 21 system.
-The Strike Helmet 21 system is targeted for integration into F-15E aircraft in 2004-2005 time periods.
-We have been informed by the US Air Force that our SXGA resolution OLED microdisplay, currently under development, is planned to be used in programs such as Integrated Panoramic Night Vision Goggles in avionics helmets and the Lil HAL digital kneeboard.
-We cannot assure that the Government will remain on schedule.
+Our displays have been commercialized, or planned to be commercialized, by military systems integrators including Insight Technologies, Elbit, Thales, and Sagem.
+We cannot assure that the Government will remain on schedule, or be fully implemented.
 Similar systems are of interest for other military applications as well as for related operations such as fire and rescue.